 - Consumers believe cyberattacks on financial institutions are currently the second biggest threat to the U.S. financial system, trailing only the threat posed by an escalating trade war.

 - 65% of customers say their financial service providers don’t invest enough in cybersecurity to protect their financial assets.

 - Consumers believe financial service employee error and malware pose the biggest risks to their financial data.

 - 57% of customers say trust in financial service providers’ cyber defenses impacts their likelihood to do business with them.

 - Consumers believe private cyber defenses are better than government defenses in the financial sector.

-- More than half of consumers admit they don’t use strong passwords to protect their financial accounts..
+- More than half of consumers admit they don’t use strong passwords to protect their accounts from financial cyberattacks.